The New York publication requirement is relatively simple.

 - At least once a week for two consecutive weeks

-- In a newspaper of general circulation in the county where the limited liability company is to be located
+- In a newspaper of general circulation in the county where the LLC is to be located

 Certificate of Publication:

 - The certificate of publication must be filed with the limited liability company's formation documents

 Whether you are a local or foreign limited liability company, complying with New York's LLC publication requirement listed above is critical.

 The first step is to determine if your New York LLCs are required to publish.
 The New York limited liability company law requires LLCs to post unless they have filed an election to be exempt.
 The New York County Clerk website has a publication requirements tool that can help you determine if your LLC is required to publish.

 If your NY LLC must publish, the next step is to submit a publication notice to the County Clerk.
 The notice must include:

 - The name of your LLC.

 It must be published once a week for three weeks consecutively in a newspaper of general circulation.
 The notice can either be submitted on paper or electronically through the County Clerk's website at no cost.

 After you complete the publication process, the County Clerk will send it to your mailing address and publish the notice.